SAP-samples/teched2025-DA160/exercises/ex6/README.md

 3. Repeat the two steps above for the space ´SAP_WCI´ as well.

-## Exercise 6.2 SAP Analytics Cloud: Story Copy
+## Exercise 6.2 Hands-on: SAP Analytics Cloud Story Copy
 1. Use the `Product Switch` button to switch to SAP Analytics Cloud.
 <br>![product_switch](/exercises/ex6/images/04_product_switch.png)